-Autumn is right around the corner again.
 Fall leaves, sweater-weather, hot apple cider and the INVeg Tofurkey Drive!
 We had an incredible success this year.
 We provided meals to more people then ever before.
 This year we provided meals to over 70 100% vegan Thanksgiving meal at no cost to them.
 For 2016, we also added homemade Gentle Chef pumpkin pies with Sodelicious Coco Whip to the feats due to the incredible financial support from the community.
 Without this event, many of these people would be doing without on a holiday known for feasting and family.
 To make this possible, we ask for sponsorship to help finance these vegan gifts of compassion and community.
-If you would like to help with the INVeg Tofurkey Drive, please visit our Tofurkey Drive Page.
+If you would like to help with the 2017 INVeg Tofurkey Drive, please visit our Tofurkey Drive Page.
 People can request meals on the same page.
 Learn more about the event here: Tofurkey Drive

 Another Fall tradition is Thanksgiving for Compassion at River’s Wish Animal Sanctuary.
 On October 7th from noon-3pm, you can come and feed the animals a variety of healthy treats that will be provided at the sanctuary.
 It is an excellent opportunity to exercise compassion and get to know the furry and feathered friends at River’s Wish.
 Learn more about the event here: Thanksgiving of Compassion: A Harvest For the Animals

 INVeg Community Meetups